 We know what the Moon smells like, too.

 According to Apollo astronauts, moon dust “smells like spent gunpowder,” and tastes “not half bad.” nasa.gov/smellofmoondust

 No one has sniffed Martian dust yet, at least not with a human nose.

 But future missions “could take a spectroscopic reading of the Martian atmosphere, then beam that information back to Earth” where the molecules could be recreated for anyone to sniff.

+I can’t wait to order a scratch-and-sniff patch.
 Expect “sulfur, acids, magnesium, iron and chlorine compounds, all of which are sunbaked and wrapped in a carbon-dioxide-rich atmosphere.” scientificamerican.com/mars-smell-like

 In my science fiction stories about the first colony on Mars, I started with the smell of the Moon and added metallic overtones.
 But it’s acrid, too.
 I’ve worked in oil refineries and in copper extraction plants – sulfur is a strong part of the smell in both places and not pleasant at all.